dsalo/LocalPrivacy/resources.md

 *   [Take Back the Tech Safety Toolkit](https://www.takebackthetech.net/be-safe/safety-toolkit)
 *   [Lock Down Your Digital Identity](http://femtechnet.org/csov/lock-down-your-digital-identity/)

+## INTERNET OF THINGS

+This one's easy: DON'T BUY THESE THINGS.
+No smart/talking toys.
+No Alexa, no Echo.
+No smart appliances or lightbulbs or whatever.

+Just don't.
+Their security is terrible and their privacy policies worse.

 ## EVERYWHERE

 ### Turning off geolocation

-The more you allow your devices and social media to geolocate you, the more extensive, accurate, and hackable/leakable your travel habits are.
+The more you allow your devices and social media to geolocate you, the more extensive, accurate, and hackable/leakable a picture of your habits exists.
+If you believe yourself to be in danger from a stalker, or just an ordinary nosy person, turning off geolocation is smart.

 * (Browsers) [How to stop websites from asking for your location](https://www.howtogeek.com/howto/16404/how-to-disable-the-new-geolocation-feature-in-google-chrome/)
 * (Windows 10) [How to turn Location Services off in Windows 10](http://www.ilovefreesoftware.com/14/windows-10/turn-location-services-windows-10.html)